 Bio

-I am a scholar of race and ethnicity, migration, and political sociology focusing on the experiences of Latina/os in the United States.
-My current book project, I Am Not Your Immigrant: Puerto Ricans, Liminal Citizenship, and Politics in Florida, draws on 112 in-depth interviews with Puerto Ricans and 12 months of participant observation in Orlando, Florida to analyze and theorize contemporary Puerto Rican migration and incorporation, intra-Puerto Rican and inter-Latino relations, and the institution of U.S. citizenship.
+I am a scholar of migration, race and ethnicity, and political sociology focusing on the experiences of Latina/os in the United States.
+My current book project, Citizenship in Contexts: How Puerto Ricans are Transforming Race, Latinidad, and Politics in Florida, draws on 112 in-depth interviews with Puerto Ricans and Latinos and 12 months of participant observation in Orlando, Florida to explain contemporary Puerto Rican migration and incorporation, intra-Puerto Rican and inter-Latino relations, and the making of Puerto Rican/Latino politics in Florida.